MohamedMSaeed/Cognitev/task2/README.md

 - make sure that you are at the same directory where "vagrant file" is and run ```vagrant up```

-- This will create 3 VMs of '2G RAM and 2 CPUs'
-- Configure the master node and install all dependecies
+- This will create 3 VMs of '2G RAM and 2 CPUs' and configure the master node and install all dependecies

 #### Run the deployment and service file: